yzha0/Evolving_bipartite/README.md

-# Dynamic Bipartite Networks: Detecting and visualizing structural change
+# Math Honor Thesis-- Dynamic Bipartite Networks: Detecting and visualizing structural change

 ## Abstract
 In exploring the evolution of networks, many researchers have focused on analyzing dynamics